EPFL-LCN/neuronaldynamics-exercises/doc/exercises/hopfield-network.rst

    .. #no legend

 .. note::
-   The network state is a vector of n neurons.
-For visualization we use 2d patterns.
-For simplicity, the code assumes square patterns.
-Therefore we have pattern_width = N and nr_of_neurons=N*N
+   The network state is a vector of N neurons.
+For visualization we use 2d patterns which are two dimensional numpy.ndarrays of size = (length, width).
+To store such patterns, initialize the network with N = length x width neurons.

 Introduction: Hopfield-networks